-February 10, 1993: Apple launches the Macintosh Color Classic, its first color compact Apple Mac.
+February 10, 1993: Apple launches the Macintosh Color Classic, the company’s first compact Mac with a color screen.

-As the first desktop Mac to offer an integrated color display, and the last U.S. Mac to offer the compact form factor, this model represents a landmark in the evolution of the Macintosh.
-A Color Classic unit also happens to be the ten millionth Macintosh Apple shipped.
+As the first all-in-one Mac with an integrated color display, and the last U.S. Mac to offer the compact form factor, this model represents a landmark in the evolution of the Macintosh.
+A Color Classic unit also happens to become the 10 millionth Macintosh that Apple shipped.

-The 10-inch Sony Trinitron color display was a whole inch larger than the 9-inch screens previous compact Macs had relied on, while its 256 colors (upgradeable to thousands with the “Mystic” 68040 upgrade) looked astonishingly sharp on the 512×384 pixel resolution monitor (again, upgradeable to 640×480).
+The computer’s 10-inch Sony Trinitron color display measured a whole inch larger than the screens that previous compact Macs relied upon.
+Meanwhile, its 256 colors (upgradeable to thousands with the “Mystic” 68040 upgrade) looked astonishingly sharp on the 512×384-pixel monitor (upgradeable to 640×480).

-Both of these upgrades reveal something cool about the Color Classic: it was one of the most modified and modifiable Macs in history.
-While Apple’s early Macs sealed their users off from upgrading them (a strategy which certainly sounds familiar to modern Apple users), the Color Classic could be easily modified.
+Both of these upgrades reveal something cool about the Color Classic: It was one of the most modified and modifiable Macs in history.
+While early Macs sealed off their users from upgrading them (a strategy that certainly sounds familiar to modern Apple users), the Color Classic could be easily modified.

-Sadly, this great sequel was never made available for sale in the United States, although if you do fancy picking up a Color Classic today, this is the one to get your hands on if you can.
+Sadly, this great sequel never went on sale in the United States.
+However, if you fancy picking up a Color Classic today, this is the one to look for.

 Do you remember the Macintosh Color Classic?
 Leave your comments and recollections below.